 The Corporation's regulatory capital continues to exceed regulatory "well capitalized" standards.
+To be categorized as well capitalized, the Banks must maintain a minimum total capital to risk-weighted assets, Tier I capital to risk-weighted assets and Tier I capital to average assets of 10 percent, 6 percent and 5 percent, respectively.
 Tier I regulatory capital consists primarily of total stockholders' equity and subordinated debentures issued to business trusts categorized as qualifying borrowings, less non-qualifying intangible assets and unrealized net securities gains or losses.
-The Corporation's Tier I capital to average assets ratio was 7.37 percent and 7.70 percent at December 31, 2006 and 2005, respectively.
+The Corporation's Tier I capital to average assets ratio was 7.19 percent and 7.37 percent at December 31, 2007 and 2006, respectively.